Skip to main content

 Overview

 Dr. Hassel also specializes in diaspora studies, critical mixed race studies, and Afro-Japanese encounters.
 Her research has examined media portrayals of mixed-race identity in Japan vis-à-vis lived experience.
 Her work on digital activism among Black Japanese youths has appeared in “Who Is The Asianist?”
 The Politics of Representation in Asian Studies.
 In an ongoing collaborative project, Dr. Hassel explores transnational Black digital networks in the context of Japan, including consumption of Japanese popular culture among Black Americans and Gen Z more broadly.
+Her co-authored examination of representations of Blackness in Japan and Japanese popular culture, particularly pertaining to the Black African samurai Yasuke, has appeared in the commentary board of Critical Asian Studies.
 For her second book project, she is interested in examining the experiences of Dominican diasporic communities in Japan and Japanese diasporic communities in the Dominican Republic.

 At Duke, Dr. Hassel teaches courses on Japanese popular culture, contemporary Japanese society through an anthropological lens, and critical digital studies.
-Beyond Duke, Dr. Hassel is a research affiliate of the Digital Inquiry, Speculation, Collaboration, Optimism (DISCO) Network and a participant in the Cultivating Early Career Networks Between Global Asias and Japanese Studies program.
+She is a faculty affiliate of the Asian/Pacific Studies Institute and is a co-director of the Digital Asia Research Cluster.
+She also serves as an advisory board member for the Humanities Research Center at Duke Kunshan University.
+Dr. Hassel was a research affiliate of the Digital Inquiry, Speculation, Collaboration, Optimism (DISCO) Network (2023-2024) and a participant in the Cultivating Early Career Networks Between Global Asias and Japanese Studies program (2023-2025).
 Prior to joining Duke, she was an Assistant Professor of Japanese Studies in the Department of East Asian Studies at the University of Arizona (2022-2024).

 Dr. Hassel received a PhD in East Asian Studies from Princeton University.
 She was the recipient of the Princeton University Marjorie Chadwick Buchanan Dissertation Prize.
 Her dissertation fieldwork was funded by a Japan Foundation Japanese Studies Doctoral Fellowship, which also supported one year as a Visiting Scholar at the Institute of Comparative Culture at Sophia University.
 Dr. Hassel holds an MA in East Asian Studies from Princeton University and a BA in Japanese modified with Anthropology from Dartmouth College.
-As a Dominican New Yorker and an alumna of the Mellon Mays Undergraduate Fellowship and the Institute for Recruitment of Teachers, Dr. Hassel is passionate about mentoring students of color who are interested in exploring careers in academia.
+She is a proud Dominican New Yorker and an alumna of the Mellon Mays Undergraduate Fellowship and the Institute for Recruitment of Teachers.

 Current Appointments & Affiliations